Haisborough Sands: Ships wrecked on Haisborough Sands

 The Haisborough Sands have been responsible for a number of shipwrecks.
-One of the most significant involved several vessels lost on 6 August 1941 during the Second World War.
-Several ships within an East Coast convoy of colliers, carrying primarily coal to London, were lost when they ran aground on the Sands in poor weather as a result of the convoy Commodore mistakenly ordering a course onto the sands.
+One of the most significant involved several vessels lost on 6 August 1941 during the Second World War; several ships within Convoy FS 559, an East Coast convoy of colliers, carrying primarily coal to London, were lost when they ran aground on the Sands in poor weather as a result of the convoy's commodore mistakenly ordering a course onto the sands.
 The true facts of the incident were kept hidden from the public until after the war.

 Some of the ships wrecked here include: